Our idea, and how it was inspired

 SUNDAY NOVEMBER 27, 2011 at Morristown Public Library, Jefferson County, NY

-This time, it will be our "Wassail" Christmas Pageant, which will begin at 6:30.
+This time, it will be our "Wassail" Community Christmas Pageant, which will begin at 6:30.
 Free admission for participants and all guests.
-Just bring something to share -- like your voice!
-More details forthcoming as we get closer to the date.
+Just bring something to share -- your voice!
+Singing, Acting, Dancing Roles available for any and all audience members.

 To learn about new projects and postings....